 That’s where the Afterpay acquisition comes in.

 Afterpay is an Australian Buy Now, Pay Later (BNPL) company.
 It competes with Klarna (based in Europe) and Affirm (in the US).
-If you are interested in learning more about the BNPL business model, we covered it here.
+If you are interested in learning more about the BNPL business model.

 Afterpay offers payment service, allowing consumers to make a purchase and spread the payments over a period of time (a four payment installment plan).
 The installment plan acts as a short term loan to the consumer (although in Australia these are not considered loans, and as such Afterpay is not regulated as a lender, does not have to do credit checks, and has no KYC/AML requirements).